Influencing Humans to Conform to Preference Models for RLHF: Experimental task and preference elicitation procedure

 To empirically investigate our methodology for influencing human preferences, we collected preference datasets labeled by human subjects with IRB approval.
 This section provides an overview of the user interface elements shared by each experiment introduced in Section \ref{sec:experiments}.
 See Appendix \ref{sec:constructingdatasetappendix} for further details.

 \textbf{Subject training~~} Subjects first learn about the general grid-world delivery domain, for which task instantiations are created by a map of objects and terrain.
-The subjects specifically are taught about the reward function and how objects and terrain affect the agent's transitions.
+The subjects specifically are taught about the reward function (i.e., the reward values associated with each type of object or terrain) as well as about how objects and terrain affect the agent's transitions.
 As part of this teaching, subjects control the agent on domain maps designed to teach one or two concepts at a time.
 One such map---the one used to collect preferences---is shown in Figure \ref{fig:board}.
+The transition dynamics for the grid-world delivery domain are always deterministic unless otherwise stated.

 \textbf{Preference elicitation interface ~~} After teaching subjects to understand the domain and delivery task, we elicit their preferences.
 Figure \ref{fig:prefelicitationinterface} illustrates a baseline version of the preference elicitation interface.
 In this work, we exclude preferences labeled “can’t tell.”
 After preference elicitation, a survey tests the subject's task comprehension and attentiveness, as detailed in Appendix \ref{sec:appfilteringdata}.